imagekit-developer/imagekit-javascript/README.md

 `publicKey` and `urlEndpoint` are mandatory parameters for SDK initialization.
 `authenticationEndpoint` is essential if you want to use the SDK for client-side uploads.

-*Note: Do not include your Private Key in any client side code, including this SDK or its initialization.
+*Note: Do not include your Private Key in any client-side code, including this SDK or its initialization.
 If you pass the `privateKey` parameter while initializing this SDK, it throws an error*

 ## Usage